 - 1 cup lemon curd

 - 1 cup heavy cream whipped to stiff peaks

 - In a medium bowl, stir all crust ingredients until evenly moist (resembling wet sand).
 Transfer to your prepared pan.
 Make sure to pack the crust firmly and evenly on the bottom of the pan.
 Chill while you prepare the filling.

 - Using an electric hand mixer or a stand mixer fitted with the paddle attachment, beat all cheesecake ingredients (except whipped heavy cream) until smooth and incorporated.

 - Fold in your whipped cream until combined.
 Transfer to your pan and smoothen the top.

 - Chill 6-8 hours, preferably overnight.
 Serve with whipped cream (optional).

 Nutritional information are estimates only.

-Did you make no bake lemon cheesecake?
+Did you make this no bake lemon cheesecake recipe?
 I’d love to hear from you in the comments section below.